Datasilk/Saber/App/Vendors/README.md

 ﻿# Vendors
 Install or build Saber-specific vendor plugins within this folder.

-* Copy a Saber plugin into this folder
+* Copy Saber plugins into this folder
 * Create a new folder for your own plugin

 > Installed vendor plugins can be found by navigating to **File** > **App Settings** within the Saber Editor.
 Some vendor plugins may not be visible from the App Settings tab and would be considered "pass-through", meaning that the plugin "just works".